ericjanto/notes-publisher/content/notes/iaml-revision.md

 - [ ] Go through each piazza post related to a topic
 - [ ] Go through each lab
 - [ ] Go through each tutorial

+Gaussian mixture models: class notes from thurs 4/11/21 -> exercise after 14min
+  - Check errata for the lecture, changes formula!
+    - The case for when it's not only in a 2d space
+    - if we have k models, p(class_k) = 1/k for random first assignment
+      - Then need to update it
+  - $|\Sigma|$ denotes the determinant of the covariance matrix -> have a Python script ready which computes the determinant for you

 ## Further Material